PAIReD jet: A multi-pronged resonance tagging strategy across all Lorentz boosts: Simulation

 The effect of pileup is simulated within \textsc{Delphes} with a mean pileup value set to 50.
 Particles are reconstructed using the E-Flow algorithm in \textsc{Delphes}.
 Jets are clustered using the AK algorithm implemented in the \textsc{FastJet} package \citep{Cacciari:2011ma}.
-Distance parameters of 0.4 (AK4), 0.8 (AK8), and 1.5 (AK15) are used, and only jets with $p_{\text{T}}$ greater than 20, 100, and 50 GeV, respectively, are stored.
+Distance parameters of 0.4 (AK4), 0.8 (AK8), and 1.5 (AK15) are used, and only jets with $p_{\text{T}}$ greater than 20, 100, and 50 GeV, respectively, are considered.
 Charged hadrons coming from pileup vertices are discarded and the residual event pileup density is used along with the jet area to perform pileup subtraction on jets \citep{deFavereau:2013fsa}.
 The true flavor of jets is defined differently for different strategies: \begin{itemize} \item \textbf{AK4:} If at least one b quark is found within the jet radius, the jet is labeled as a true b jet.
-If no b quark is found, but at least one c quark is found, the jet is labeled c.
+If no b quark is found\footnote{Labeling a jet c, only if no b quark is found, ensures that a jet with a c quark arising from a b hadron decay is labeled as a b jet rather than a c jet.}, but at least one c quark is found, the jet is labeled c.
 If neither a b nor a c quark is found, the jet is labeled udsg or light-flavor. \item \textbf{AK8 and AK15:} If both generated b or c quarks arising from the Higgs boson decay lie within a radius of 0.8 (1.5) units around the jet center, the AK8 (AK15) jet is labeled as a true bb or true cc jet.
 Otherwise, it is labeled as an ll jet. \item \textbf{PAIReD jet:} If both generated b or c quarks arising from the Higgs boson decay lie within a radius of 0.4 units around the center of either of the two constituent AK4 jets, the PAIReD jet is labeled as a true bb or cc jet.
 Otherwise, it is labeled as an ll jet. \item \textbf{PAIReDEllipse jet:} If both generated b or c quarks arising from the Higgs boson decay lie within the perimeter of the ellipse defined by the jet, the PAIReDEllipse jet is labeled as a true bb or cc jet.
 Otherwise, it is labeled as an ll jet. \end{itemize} In addition to the standard Higgs boson samples discussed above, alternative samples with a variable Higgs boson mass are also generated.
 In these ``flat-mass'' samples, the mass of the Higgs boson ($m_{\text{H}}$) is set to integer values between 10 and 500 GeV with a uniform distribution, while the Higgs boson decay width is set to 4 MeV as expected from the SM \citep{PDG2022}.
 These samples are used in the classifier trainings in order to achieve mass decorrelation \citep{Dolen:2016aa,Louppe:2016ylz,PhysRevD.96.074034,ATL-PHYS-PUB-2018-014,CMS-DP-2020-002,Bradshaw:2019ipy,PhysRevLett.125.122001,Benkendorfer:2020gek,Kitouni:2021aa,Klein:2022hdv}.
 The technique of using flat-mass sample to achieve decorrelation has previously been implemented in hadron collider experiments \citep{CMS-DP-2020-002,CMS-DP-2021-017}.
 Using mass decorrelated taggers ensures a fair comparison among different reconstruction strategies, since algorithms used in some strategies (e.g. AK4-based reconstruction) do not have access to the Higgs boson mass information.